mathisme/UdacityAzureMLCapstone/README.md

 The screenshot below shows the run information, including the run id and the top part of the model description
 ![Showing run id and top of model data](Screenshots/automl/modelandrun.PNG)

-Here is a screenshot showing all of the description of the top performing model
+Here is a screenshot showing the entire description of the top performing model
 ![Complete model data](Screenshots/automl/model2.PNG)

 The model performed with 88% accuracy.